EMERGENCY & RADIATION

 Beta Radiation Emitted from a nucleus during fission.
 Beta radiation can be stopped by an inch of wood or a thin sheet of aluminum.

-Boiling Water Reactor A nuclear reactor in which water is boiled in the reactor vessel; the resulting steam drives a turbine to generate electricity.
+Boiling Water Reactor (BWR) A nuclear reactor in which water is boiled in the reactor vessel; the resulting steam drives a turbine to generate electricity.

 Chain Reaction A self-sustaining series of events occurring when a neutron splits a heavy atom releasing sufficient neutrons to cause many other atoms to split in the same way.